• Skip to main content

 Direct Clinical Services

 Fellows provide direct face-to-face clinical services in outpatient hospital clinics as well as inpatient consultations (Little Rock only).
-Each clinic is scheduled for a half day and typically lasts three to four hours.
+Each clinic is scheduled for a half day and typically lasts 3-4 hours.
 Inpatient consults are completed as time is available throughout the day and after clinic.
-Clinical rotations last three to six months depending on Fellows’ training goals and clinic needs.
-Fellows work with the Training Director to choose the rotation schedule.
+Clinical rotations last 3-6 months depending on Fellows’ training goals and clinic needs.
+Fellows work with the Co-Directors of Training to choose the rotation schedule.
 Clinical activities include face-to-face psychological services, case conceptualization, targeted readings and report writing, scoring and interpretation.
+Fellows are expected to provide coverage for inpatient consults as a backup if/when needed.
+This expectation does not apply if the fellow has received prior approval from the attending supervisor to be excused from consult duties due to conference attendance and being out of the office, vacation, or personal illness.

 Curriculum and Learning Activities